tuanlc/lemonldap-ng-docker/README.md

 sudo echo "127.0.0.1 auth.example.com manager.example.com openpaas.example.com" >> /etc/hosts
 ```

+## Authentication, users and password databases
+For test, Users table is stored at [fixture.csv](./fixture.csv) file and you can modify them.
+Admin account:
+- Username: admin
+- Password: secret

+Note that admin account should not modify.

 ## Configuration
+Note: This configuration already configured for hostname: http://op.example.com

 ### Add virtual host for ESN server name
 Go to http://manager.example.com and click `Virtual Hosts` item in sidebar.